vytas7/falcon-sqla/README.rst

 About Falcon
 ------------

-`Falcon <https://falconframework.org/>`_ is the minimalist web API framework for building reliable, correct, and high-performance REST APIs, microservices, proxies, and app backends in Python.
+`Falcon <https://falconframework.org/>`_ is the minimalist REST API and microservices framework for Python developers, with a focus on reliability, correctness, and performance at scale.

 About SQLAlchemy